If you have ever gone through the process of hiring a team of SDRs, you are well aware of the amount of time and frustration this brings.

 For example, they might offer a replacement at no cost only if the SDR is fired within the first 45 days of employment.
 Does that mean that if they quit voluntarily, then you will not be able to receive the guarantee or the refund?

 SDR Bootcamps have become an amazing resource for Sales Leaders as they build out the SDR function in their organization.
 While they are all trying to solve the same problems, they are all coming from different angles and experiences that have led them to build the programs the way they believe to be the most effective.
-It is now your job to work to find the one that aligns most with your experience and needs.
+It is now your job to find the one that aligns most with your experience and needs.

 About Fuel Sales Academy